redtree76/IS-403/index.md

 3. Load 6 µL of solution into the sample injection point on the hemacytometer (Figure 1).
 4. Place the counting chamber on the stage of the microscope and focus on the cells.
 5. Count the cells in the squares labelled A to E (Figure 1).
-6. Calculate cell concentration using:cell concentration (cells/mL) = total cells counted volume of the compartments counted dilution factor volume counted=number of squaresvolume of each square
+6. Calculate cell concentration using:
 7. Keep remaining suspension as stock solution for calibration curve dilutions.

 3.2.3. *Absorbance Measurements*